babarsaleh1/wordpress-seo/.github/ISSUE_TEMPLATE/Feature_request.md

 ## Why do you think this feature is something we should consider for the Yoast SEO plugins?

 ## Additional context
+## Why do you think this feature is something we should consider for the Yoast SEO plugins updated.